JoshAaronLevy/midnight-express/README.md

 ## Prompts

 1. Name your project

 1. Create a custom initial route name

-⋅⋅1.
-This creates an example route with base API calls ⋅⋅1.
+  a.
+This creates an example route with base API calls

+  b.
 Default is 'puppies'

 1. Choose a data source
 ⋅⋅1.
 'Static JSON' will generate a JSON file with sample data ⋅⋅1.
 'Database' will allow you to select a database to include in the dependencies